-- Overview - Displays the endpoint name, engine version, host and agent information, Operating System, Network Interfaces, Memory information, and Storage device information.
+- Overview: Displays the endpoint name, Malwarebytes version information, host and agent information, Operating System, Network Interfaces, Memory information, and Storage device information.

 All dates and times shown are relative to your browser settings.
 You may select individual items on these tabs to see more details.

-- Overview tab / Memory Objects - Physical and virtual memory of the endpoints.
+- Memory Objects: Physical and virtual memory of the endpoints.

-- Overview tab / Storage Devices - Connected storage, USB storage, and other devices.
+- Storage Devices: Connected storage, USB storage, and other devices.

 - Software tab: Software installed on the endpoint.

 - Updates tab: Software updates that occurred on the endpoint.